 The historical volatility of an Index Component as of an Index Business Day is calculated based on an exponentially weighted average of the daily returns of the Excess Return Index Component Level of that Index Component over the historical period from the Excess Return Index Component Base Date of that Index Component to the current Index Business Day, which we refer to as the "Look-Back Period."
-Similarly, the historical correlation of any two Index Components as of an Index Business Day is calculated based on an exponentially weighted average of the products of the daily returns of the Excess Return Index Component Levels of those Index Components, adjusted for the volatility of each Index Component over the shorter of the Look-Back Periods for the two Index Components.
-For this purpose, the historical volatility of each Index Component is a statistical measurement of the degree of variability of the exponentially weighted daily returns of the Excess Return Index Component Level of that Index Component over the Look-Back Period, and the historical correlation among the Index Components is a statistical measurement of the degree to which the exponentially weighted daily returns of the Index Components moved together during the Look-Back Period and whether they moved in the same or opposite direction.
+Similarly, the historical correlation of any two Index Components as of an Index Business Day is calculated based on an exponentially weighted average of the products of the daily returns of the Excess Return Index Component Levels of those Index Components, adjusted for the volatility of each Index Component is a statistical measurement of the degree of variability of the exponentially weighted daily returns of the Excess Return Index Component and the historical correlation among the Index Components is a statistical measurement of the Look-Back Period, and the historical correlation among the Index Components is a statistical measurement of the exponentially weighted daily returns of the Index Component Level of the Index Components moved together during the Look-Back Period and whether they moved in the same or opposite direction.
 Limited by the available price history of each Index Component, the daily return of an Index Component on any day prior to and including the Excess Return Index Component Base Date for such Index Component set forth in the table above is assumed to be zero for purposes of any calculation derived from such daily return.